 Hi!
 I’m Vanessa Barajas, one of the English services coordinators at ZOO.
 Our freelance editors probably know me from Disney assignments since that’s my main focus, but I’ve helped with many other clients over the years.

-I’ve always been drawn to jobs that require organization, prep and planning so naturally an English team coordinator fit perfectly.
+I’ve always been drawn to jobs that require organization, prep and planning so naturally, an English team coordinator fits perfectly.
 I’ve been managing English projects at ZOO since 2016.
 This is probably one of the more challenging jobs I’ve worked in terms of multitasking and juggling multiple projects at once.

 What have been your favorite projects so far?

 Disney Nature projects are always interesting to learn about and we always get good feedback and engagement from anyone who works on them.
 Grey’s Anatomy was another title that was enjoyable simply because: Shonda Rhimes.